spm/spm-docs/docs/tutorials/fmri/event/preprocessing.md

 - Press `Save`, save the job as normalise.mat and then press the `Run` button.

-SPM will then write spatially normalised files to the folder containing the functional data.
+SPM will then write spatially normalised versions of the images to the folder containing the functional data.
 These files have the prefix `w`.

 If you wish to superimpose a subject's functional activations on their